-IV.
+VII.
 EVALUATION

-We now present an experimental evaluation of Cathode's performance and compare it with the performance of Holistic-All [12] and of D-Rep [3].
+We now present our evaluation of Cathode's performance and compare it with Holistic-All [12] and of D-Rep [4].
 We aim to show that Cathode strikes a balance between the advantages and disadvantages of these two systems.
-Additionally, we assess the gains that can be achieved by Cathode, derived from the fact that it takes into account for the different operations and consistency models used in the system.
-In summary, our experimental evaluation aims an addressing the following questions:
+Additionally, we assess the gains that can be achieved by Cathode, derived from the fact that it is aware of the different operations and consistency models used in the system.
+Our experimental evaluation aims an addressing the following questions:

-- What is the quality of the deployments provided by Cathode and how fast is it at converging to a stable solution? - How well does Cathode adapt to dynamic workloads? - Do the semantic-aware mechanisms of Cathode bring advantages over simpler oblivious approaches?
+- What is the deployment quality provided by Cathode and how fast is it at converging to a stable solution? - How well does Cathode adapt to dynamic workloads?